tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 **Idea**: we want to realize a little asynchronous library allowing clients to collect the common statistics about repositories (issues, stars, last release) and contributors of a given GitHub organization.
 {{< /hint >}}

-Final result:
+The final result is a GUI application that, given an organization name, starts the analysis of all its repositories, listing their information along with all their contributors as soon as they are computed.
+Moreover, the application allows the user to cancel the current computation at any point in time.

 ![expected result](../../res/img/analyzer-e2e.png)

-As usual, the example has been implemented using monadic `Future`s, as well as Scala gears and Kotlin Coroutines.
+As usual, the example has been implemented using monadic `Future`s, as well as using Scala Gears and Kotlin Coroutines.

+### Monadic version

 ### Analyzer and App Controller